MartinSkachkov/Pet-Adoption-Website/README.md

 # [Pet Adoption Website 🐾](https://martinskachkov.github.io/Pet-Adoption-Website/)

 A simple responsive **Pet Adoption Website** built with **HTML, CSS, and JavaScript**.
 The site displays a list of pets fetched from a JSON API and allows users to filter them by species (dogs, cats, rabbits, etc.).
+Click the link above to see the site.

 ## 🚀 Features